marcinjahn/calculator-js/README.md

 Just run `npm run start` and a small web server will be started serving the files from `dist`.
 Webpack will regenerate `dist` anytime you modify your code in `src`.

+### Deployment

+I spent more than two hours on the things above, didn't have time to set up deployment :( Do let me know if you want me to work on that.
+Shouldn't take me more than 0.5h I guess.

 ### Code Modifications

 - I updated all your code documentation (descriptions of functions) to use the